 The subsequent Association Agendas agreed between the EU and Georgia prepare and facilitate the implementation of the Association Agreement.
 The priorities of the Association Agenda complement the responsibilities of the EU and Georgia to implement in full the provisions of the AA/DCFTA.
 The fact that the Association Agenda focuses upon a limited number of priorities is without prejudice to the scope or the mandate of existing dialogue under other relevant Agreements or the multilateral track of the Eastern Partnership.
 The Association Agenda also does not prejudge implementation of commitments made in the AA/DCFTA since its entry into force.

 Furthermore, visa-free travel to the Schengen countries for Georgian citizens holding a biometric passport, which entered into force on 28 March 2017, aimed at a substantial enhancement of mobility and people-to-people contacts between the two sides, in a secure and well managed environment.
-This updated Association Agenda also aims at ensuring that the conditions for visa free travel are continuously fulfilled, in line with commitment taken under visa liberalisation process and the recommendations in the regular Visa Suspension Mechanism Reports issued by the Commission.
-In this context, dealing with issues related to migration management in Georgia remains an important priority for the joint EU-Georgia cooperation, in particular in the areas of irregular migration, unfounded asylum requests lodged by Georgian citizens as well as crime related challenges.
+This updated Association Agenda also aims at ensuring that the conditions for visa free travel continue to be fulfilled also in future, in line with commitment taken under visa liberalisation process and the recommendations in the regular Visa Suspension Mechanism Reports issued by the Commission.
+In this context, dealing with migration related issues in Georgia remains an important priority for the joint EU-Georgia cooperation, in particular in the areas of irregular migration, unfounded asylum requests lodged by Georgian citizens, crime related challenges, as well as in the field of circular labour migration.

 The present document updates and refocuses the 2017-2020 Association Agenda and sets new priorities for joint work to achieve the objectives of political association and economic integration as set out in the Association Agreement for the period 2021-2027.
 It distinguishes between short-term priorities (which should be achieved or on which significant progress should be made within 3-4 years) and medium-term priorities (which should be achieved or on which significant progress should be made within 7 years).
 The Association Council will supervise and monitor the application and implementation of the Association Agreement and periodically review the functioning of this Agreement in the light of its objectives, assisted by the Association Committee and sub-committees established under the Association Agreement.